September 26, 2022

 So I slowly walked over to the opposite platform, and then sat down to watch as the sun came up though a small break in the rain clouds to my east.

 Twenty-five minutes later, a second FEVE train pulled into Boo de Piélagos.
-Annd now several pilgrims (who’d been smart enough to stay warm and dry at the albergue for an extra 45 minutes) joined me for the quick ride over the river.
+And now several pilgrims (who’d been smart enough to stay warm and dry at the albergue for an extra 45 minutes) joined me for the short ride over the river.

-It was nearly 8:20 a.m. when I finally stepped off the train just a few minutes later.
+It was nearly 8:20 a.m. when I stepped off the train, just a few minutes later.
 I was finally in Morgo, but I’d wasted close to an hour’s time on getting here due to my own ineptitude.
-I definitely could have walked over the bridge in less time than it took me.
+I definitely could have walked over the bridge in less time than it took me to wait for the train.

 By Camino standards, it was still relatively early in the morning.
 I had plenty of time to make my miles for the day, but I was already feeling frustrated with myself.
-This day wasn’t not starting out strong.
+This day was not off to a strong start.

 JUST DO 10 KILOMETERS

-Once I finally made it to Mogro, I felt like I needed a plan to mentally get through the day.
+Once I arrived in Mogro, I felt like I needed a plan to get through the day mentally.
 I was past the 300-kilometer mark on the Camino Del Norte, but my head just wasn’t in the game.
-All this gloominess and rain and rain was messing with my mojo and putting me in a foul mood.
+All this gloominess and rain was messing with my mojo and putting me in a foul mood.

 What’s more, I still needed to walk 34 kilometers before I’d get to my bed this evening.
 I had a reservation this afternoon in the town of Cobreces, and that distance seemed like an unimaginably long way to walk in the crabby state of mind I was in.
 How was I ever going to endure walking 34 kilometers (or 21 miles) in the pouring rain?

-There was a town in 11 kilometers.
-I’d could stop there for coffee.
+There was a town 11 kilometers away.
+I could stop there for coffee.
 And when I was dry and motivated again, I’d walk another 9 kilometers to the next town.
 And then I’d only have another 13 or so kilometers left to Cobreces, and I’d be done with the day.

 I swear something in me just wanted to quit, but I pressed on knowing that I would eventually push myself out of this funk.
 Don’t quit on a bad day.
 Just put one foot in front of the other.